yast/yast-network/doc/autoinstallation.md

 ## Linuxrc

-The network configuration is basically the same that for [installation](installation.md#Linuxrc), but in case that `autoyast2` is used then it will fetch and parse the linuxrc options given in the profile and for that as commented previously will configure the network if needed.
+The network configuration is basically the same as for the [installation](installation.md#Linuxrc), but in case that `autoyast2` is used then it will fetch and parse the linuxrc options given in the profile and for that as commented previously will configure the network if needed.